fuyabo/4DGS_for_4DCBCT/README.md

 PMC2809715/.

+# Acknowledgement

-Thanks to the works below, this work is inspired by:
+This work is inspired by:

 https://guanjunwu.github.io/4dgs/